 The next day, preheat the oven to 350 degrees.
 Line or grease muffin tins.

-Using a stand mixer with the paddle attachment, add eggs, vanilla, mashed banana, cinnamon, salt, baking powder, and baking soda to the mixing bowl.
+Using a stand mixer with the paddle attachment, add eggs, vanilla, mashed banana, salt, baking powder, and baking soda to the mixing bowl.

 I highly recommend using a stand mixer, because the fermented dough will be stiff and difficult to combine with the other ingredients by hand.